-PAYE Settlement Agreements (PSA) are arrangements under which employers can settle, in a single payment, the income tax liability on, usually minor benefits in kind and expenses payments given to their employees.
+APAYE Settlement Agreement (PSA) is a statutory arrangement with HMRC under which an employer can pay the income tax liability and Class 1b National insurance on minor benefits in kind and expenses payments given to their employees.

-Employers with a PSA are liable for the income tax and NICs payable under them, their employees are relieved of liability on the benefits and expenses included in the agreement.
+Employers with a PSA become liable for the income tax and NICs payable and their employees are relieved of liability on the benefits and expenses included in the PSA.

-PSAs are entirely voluntary, an employer may choose a PSA or continue to operate PAYE/NICs by completing and submitting Employer’s Annual Returns.
+PSAs are entirely voluntary, so an employer may choose to continue to operate PAYE/NICs by sending in Real Time Information or Form P11D.